larsbonnefoy/19_ft_transcendence/Readme.md

 # Project README

-The project aims to create a web application with a backend using NestJs and a frontend using VueJs.
+The project aims to create a mutliplayer pong game as a web application with a backend using NestJs and a frontend using VueJs.
 The application will use PostgreSQL as its database and will be launched with Docker.
 The goal is to build a single-page application that is compatible with Chrome and at least one other browser.

 ## General Requirements